-White House presses vulnerable Democrats to back State Department nominee Pompeo
+White House presses vulnerable Democrats to back State Dept nominee Pompeo

 WASHINGTON (Reuters) - The White House cranked up pressure on Wednesday on Democratic senators facing tough re-election fights to back secretary of state nominee Mike Pompeo, who looked increasingly likely to face a rare committee rejection before the full Senate can vote on his nomination.

 President Donald Trump confirmed the CIA director is already deeply involved in diplomacy via a meeting with North Korean Leader Kim Jong Un.
-But even if he is confirmed, Pompeo risked being the first secretary of state known to take office without the approval of the Senate Foreign Relations Committee.
+But even if he is confirmed, Pompeo risked becoming the first secretary of state known to take office without the approval of the Senate Foreign Relations Committee.

 Pompeo needs Democratic votes to gain approval from the panel where one Republican, Senator Rand Paul, has pledged to oppose him.
 Paul was the only one of Trump’s fellow Republicans to vote against Pompeo’s nomination to be CIA director.